BarisUmutKizilcelik/hdgcn_repo/README.md

 ## Installation

-Please find installation instructions for HDGCN in [README.md](HD-GCN/README.md) in HDGCN folder and follow the instructions in [README.md](HD-GCN/README.md) to prepare the NTU60 dataset for HDGCN.
+Please find installation instructions for HDGCN in [README.md](HD-GCN/README.md) in HD-GCN folder and follow the instructions in [README.md](HD-GCN/README.md) to prepare the NTU60 dataset for HDGCN.

 ## Experiments